MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ---
 # required metadata

-title: Use PowerShell with the Azure Information Protection client
+title: Use PowerShell with the Azure Information Protection classic client
-description: Instructions and information for admins to manage the Azure Information Protection client by using PowerShell.
+description: Instructions and information for admins to manage the Azure Information Protection classic client by using PowerShell.
-author: mlottner
+author: batamig
-ms.author: mlottner
+ms.author: bagol
 manager: rkarlin
 ms.date: 05/31/2020
 ms.topic: conceptual